therealchjones/mffer/docs/USAGE.md

 ## Using the mffer command line tools

-The mffer command line tools obtain the latest version of Marvel Future Fight, extract its usable data, process the data into a format suitable for human review or computer use, and provide the data to the webapp.
+The mffer command line tools obtain the latest version of Marvel Future Fight's program and data files, extract their usable data, process the data into a format suitable for human review or computer use, and provide the data to the webapp.
 It is not necessary to use the command line tools to
 [just use the webapp yourself](https://mffer.org).